Dangerous Corner: Introduction

-Plot summary

 Act I

 The play begins in darkness with a muffled gunshot and scream.
 Lights are turned on to reveal a drawing room containing four women listening to a radio play after dinner.
 Two of them, Freda and Betty, are the wives of directors of a publishing firm.
 With them are Olwen, a close friend of Freda and Betty, and Maud Mockridge, a novelist whose books are published by the firm.

 Their chat has turned to the suicide the previous year of Freda's brother-in-law Martin Caplan when they are interrupted by the entry of the husbands, Robert and Gordon, along with Charles, who works at the firm.
 They discuss whether it is best always to reveal the complete truth; Robert argues that it is, while Charles believes doing so is dangerous.
 Gordon tries to find some dance music on the radio, but it stops working.
 Freda offers Olwen a cigarette from a musical box, which Olwen recognizes as having belonged to Martin.
 Freda insists that Olwen could not have seen the box before because Martin had not had it when Olwen saw him last.
 Olwen accepts Freda's correction and the matter is about to be dropped, but Robert detects that Olwen, despite her verbal acquiescence, is not really convinced.
 He pushes the women to be honest about their disagreement.
 In examining the question of how Olwen could have previously seen Martin's cigarette box, each woman reveals that she has been keeping secret the fact that she had visited Martin shortly before his death.
 At this point, with tensions rising, Maud takes her leave, and soon all the guests depart except Olwen.

 The revelations lead Robert, Freda, and Olwen into a deeper discussion of the circumstances surrounding Martin's death.
 The firm had suffered a theft of £500 the previous year.
 The group members had assumed that Martin's suicide was an indicator that he had been the thief.
 However, Olwen now admits that on her final visit to Martin, she learned that he had not stolen the money and further that he believed the thief to be Robert, having been led to that suspicion by Charles.
 She had not previously mentioned this because she was secretly in love with Robert, which prompts Robert's admission that his and Freda's marriage is unhappy.
 Robert is shocked both at the accusation that he is the thief and at hearing that Charles had suggested such.
 Robert snatches the telephone and demands that Gordon and Charles return.